RoonMoonlight/Project-Pixie/README.md

 > [!note]
-> **For all releases and issue trackers, for QuantuMiz series, please head to [main repository](https://github.com/RoonMoonlight/QuantuMiz).**
+> **For all releases and issue trackers, for QuantuMiz series, please head to [main repository](https://github.com/QuantuMiz/QuantuMiz).**

 > [!warning]
->You are looking at 1.20.x Extended Support Release branch.
+>You are looking at 1.20.x Camellia branch.
 Looking for the latest branch of QuantuMiz?
-[Go back to main branch.](https://github.com/RoonMoonlight/QuantuMiz-EX)
+[Go back to main branch.](https://github.com/QuantuMiz/QuantuMiz-EX)

 <!-- TITLE -->
 <p align="center">